Souleymane Mamam

-Souleymane Mamam (born 20 June 1985) is a Togolese former professional footballer who played as an attacking midfielder or a winger.
-He played for Royal Antwerp, K.R.C.
-Mechelen, and Nejmeh SC.
-His brother Chérif Touré Mamam was also a footballer.
+Souleymane Mamam (born 30 June 1987) is a Togolese former professional footballer who played as an attacking midfielder or a winger.
+He is recognised by FIFA as the youngest player to play a senior football match, an international for Togo in 2001.

+Mamam was signed by Manchester United as a teenager but never played for the club.
+He appeared at senior level for Royal Antwerp, K.R.C.
+Mechelen and Nejmeh SC and won eight caps for his country.

 Club career

 Born in Lomé, Togo, Mamam played for local clubs in Lomé before signing for English club Manchester United in 2003.
 However, work permit regulations meant that it was not possible for Mamam to play in the United Kingdom and he was sent on loan to play at Royal Antwerp until he was eligible for a Belgian passport.
 At the end of the 2006–07 season, after four seasons of playing on loan for Antwerp, Manchester United decided not to renew his contract.

 Having become a free agent, Mamam then signed a new one-year permanent deal with Royal Antwerp in time for the start of the 2007–08 season.
 He went on trial at Motherwell – who declined to sign Mamam in favour of another defender – and Birmingham City, but again failed to secure a deal due to work permit problems.
 He also went on trial with Toronto FC in the MLS in January 2010, before joining Belgian Third Division A team K.R.C.
 Mechelen until the end of the 2009–10 season.

 Mamam returned to Manchester United on trial in August 2011, and played in a friendly for the club's reserve team against Morecambe on 1 August; he was substituted in the 53rd minute for Jesse Lingard, who scored the team's second goal in a 2–0 win.
 He then scored after 11 minutes of the reserves' next game against Llanelli at Parc y Scarlets on 8 August, but was substituted in the 58th minute.

 He played for Nejmeh SC, after having been released by K.R.C.
 Mechelen in July 2010.